Application Procedures for Pell Eligible Programs

 If a FAFSA has been submitted and processed, there is no need to submit a separate application for the HOPE Grant or Scholarship.
 This is due to the Federal and State processing centers sharing information.
 Determination of eligibility will be made once all required forms and documents are received and processed.

-Please check BannerWeb account weekly in order to check the status of your application process.
+Please check your BannerWeb account weekly in order to check the status of your application process.

 Application Procedures for Non-Pell Eligible Programs